Tailored Support

 Where can I find confidential advice on contraception and STIs?

-International students may not be aware that GPs can provide advice on sexual healthcare, including contraception and STIs, as often that is not the case in other countries.
+Cross-border learners may not be aware that GPs can provide advice on sexual healthcare, including contraception and STIs, as often that is not the case in other countries.
 Ensure students understand the costs involved, but also the importance of seeking help.

 • Sexual Health Clinics, which are located around the country offer free and confidential sexual healthcare, with no referral needed.